Gerardoj09/Credit_Risk_Analysis/README.md

 ## Summary
-### Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+### In this case, the results of the machine learning models have all demonstrated an acceptable level of precision, having the last two prospects, five (5) and six (6) with a superior precision over the rest.
+Moreover, these last two models, also possess a higuer accuracy score:
+### 5. Balanced Random Forest Classifier with a 76.97%, and
+### 6. Easy Ensemble AdaBoost Classifier with a 93.17%

+### The recommendation for this specific dataset will be to use an Ensamble Learner model and train a Ease Ensamble Adaboost classifier due to its high level of precision an accuracy.